Provision with the CloudFormation Create Stack step

 ]

-In Parameter File Connector, select your Git platform, and the select or add a Git Connector.
-See Code Repo Connectors for steps on adding a Git Connector.
+- In Parameter File Connector, select your Git platform, then select or add a Git Connector.
+Go to Code Repo Connectors to configure Git Connectors.
+For AWS S3, go to Add an AWS Connector.

-• Identifier: enter an Identifier for the file.
-This is just a name that indicates what the parameters are for.
+- Identifier: Enter an Identifier for the file.
+This name indicates what the parameters are for.

-• Repo Name: if the Git Connector does not have the repo path, enter it here.
+- Repo Name: If the Git Connector does not have the repository path, enter it here.

-• Parameter File Details: enter the path to the file from the root of the repo.
+- Parameter File Details: Enter the path to the file from the root of the repository.
 To add multiple files, click Add Path File.

-Harness expressions and secrets can be used in parameter files and in the Parameter File Details settings.
-They are resolved at runtime.
+Harness expressions and secrets are supported in parameter files and Parameter File Details settings.
+They resolve at runtime.
+Go to Add text secrets to configure secrets.

 You can override parameters added in Parameter File Details.